Extensor Tendon Injury

 - Workplace accidents

-Athletes, manual laborers, and individuals who work with sharp tools may have an increased risk.
+As a result, athletes, manual laborers, and individuals who work with sharp tools may face an increased risk.

-Diagnosis begins with a physical examination to assess finger motion and tendon integrity.
-Your orthopedic specialist may test your ability to extend each joint in the finger.
+To begin, diagnosis starts with a physical examination to assess finger motion and tendon integrity.
+During this exam, your orthopedic specialist will test your ability to extend each joint in the finger.

-X-rays are often performed to rule out fractures or joint injuries.
-In some cases, advanced imaging may be recommended to evaluate tendon damage.
+In addition, X-rays are often performed to rule out fractures or joint injuries.
+In some cases, advanced imaging may also be recommended to evaluate tendon damage further.

 Extensor Tendon Injury Treatment Options

-Treatment depends on the location and severity of the injury.
+Treatment depends on both the location and severity of the injury.

 Non-Surgical Treatment Options